Services available when your practice is closed

 • Earache

-• Eye problmem: red, irritable, sticky or watery
+• Eye problems: red, irritable, sticky, or watery eyes

 • Headaches

-• Swelling or pain of wrist, hand or finger
+• Swelling or pain in the wrist, hand, or fingers

-• Emergency supply of medicine (subject to the decision of the pharmacist (you may need to pay for an emergency supply)
+• An emergency supply of medicine may be available (subject to the pharmacist’s decision).
+You may need to pay for this service.

 NHS 111